Schools across the Lehigh Valley celebrate as Freddy Awards nominations announced

 The pandemic pushed many traditions onto the backburner, but on Thursday, one of them came roaring back.

-High school students across the region once again gathered together to hear the Freddy Award nominations announced live on 69 News.
-We were live at Parkland High School, which brought home 11 Freddy Award nominations for their production of Mama Mia.
+High school students across the region once again gathered together to hear the Freddy Awards nominations announced live on 69 News.

+69 News reporter Rob Manch was live at Parkland High School, which brought home 11 Freddy Award nominations for their production of Mamma Mia.

 They were just one of 28 schools across the Lehigh Valley celebrating Thursday afternoon, and it was a special day for several seniors we spoke with who were nominated in their very last high school production.

-Bendetti joined her friends Katarina O'Mara and Brenna Pelizzoni in receiving nominations in their production of Mama Mia.
+Bendetti joined her friends Katarina O'Mara and Brenna Pelizzoni in receiving nominations in their production of Mamma Mia.

 "It's insane that it happened, and I'm so excited, and I'm just so grateful that I get to be with everyone again and be recognized," said O'Mara.